tc39/notes/es7/2016-03/march-30.md

 DH: Sounds like that is the concern.
 Specifically the idea is sharing an object across all realms.

-FST: At the moment, if you try to touch something from a different origin, it's opaquely prohibited.
+EFT: At the moment, if you try to touch something from a different origin, it's opaquely prohibited.
 Here, it's transitively immutable.
 If everything was written perfectly, then immutable is immutable, and we win.
 But otherwise, we have an information leak, and that is scary.

 CM: We're assuming that a particular mechanism is implemented to get these guarantees.
 You're already relying on your compartment separation guarantees.
 Why is this any different from that?

-FST: I don't want to give away the banking password of my users, and this increases the surface significantly.
+EFT: I don't want to give away the banking password of my users, and this increases the surface significantly.

 DH: I understand much better now.
 It's not a big API.
 I was shocked at the resistance, but I had never thought that it would be a shared singleton global.
 So it seems better to make separate ones.